 - Properly collecting, handling, and preserving evidence;

 - Interpreting and analyzing findings (post exam); and

 - Subsequently presenting findings and providing factual and expert opinion related to the exam and

 - evidence collection.

 While at the police station my Medical Director asked for them to do a pelvic exam and look for scarring or tearing or any trauma to the vaginal area.
 The Sgt refused and replied, “It would cause her more trauma and also the hospital doesn’t like to do them and give them a lot of pushback when they ask for them to be done.”
-My Medical Director asked if they were aware her step-father has left the state, where he fled too and he is around children the same age as my daughter?
-They said they were aware and they would reach out the police in that town and also the Department of Children Services.
+They said they were aware of her stepfather leaving the state.
+They would reach out to the Greene County Tennessee Police Department as well as the Department of Children Services.

 I told the of Detective and the Sgt. of people who witnessed his and her strange behavior that collaborated her story.
-My daughter wanted to be interviewed again.
-When wanted to be well rested, not afraid, and didn’t wait 6.5 hours in a room.
+Afterward, my daughter asked for another interview.
+She wanted to have plenty of rest, and not wait 6.5 hours in a room.
 The Sgt replied, “Oh just bring her down to the police department and we will question her.”
 My Medical Director immediately injected no, that any interviews would be done at the Children’s Advocacy Center.